 Scholarships, are YOU applying?

 Everyone knows scholarships are a great way to fund post-secondary education.
-They considered "free money", making it easier for students to lower the cost of higher education.
+They are considered "free money", making it easier for students to lower the cost of higher education.
 Here are some tips for scholarship searches.

 1. Start Applying for Scholarship Fall of Senior Year (or sooner!!) - Students find there is less competition for scholarships in the fall, as most of their classmates and seniors accross the country are more focused on college applications.

 2. Deadlines Approach Fast! - Deadlines vary from scholarship to scholarship.
 Be sure to keep them organized!